kathrin77/iff/README.md

 ###### Input file
 You can feed this script with an input file of your choice.
 It needs to be in csv format.
-- Several testfiles and the full metadata file are in subdirectory ./data.
+- Several testfiles and the full metadata file for the IFF library catalogue are in subdirectory ./data.
-- The data needs to be arranged in rows like the example files in subdirectory ./data, otherwise this script will not work.
 - Warning: IFF_Katalog_FULL_normalized will take about 20 - 30 minutes, depending on network.
 Try a smaller file first!

+The data needs to be arranged in rows like the example files in subdirectory ./data, otherwise this script will not work.
+Data needs to be in the following rows (rows may be empty unless stated otherwise):
+1: author1
+2: author2
+3: author3
+4: title (mandatory)
+5: subtitle
+6: vol-info1
+7: vol-info2
+8: isbn
+9: pages
+10: material type (possible values: Druckerzeugnis, CD-ROM/DVD, Loseblattwerk, Online-Publikation, Zeitung)
+11: addendum
+12: library or collection
+13: call no.
+14: place of publication
+15: publisher
+16: year
+17: code1 (refers to a subject table, see [map](v4_combined/iff_subject_table.map))
+18: code2 (refers to a subject table, see [map](v4_combined/iff_subject_table.map))
+19: code3 (refers to a subject table, see [map](v4_combined/iff_subject_table.map))
+20: subj1 (see above)
+21: subj2 (see above)
+23: subj3 (see above)
+rows 24ff. need to be empty.

 ## Output